 The Authority enforces the cartel prohibition and other provisions of the Competition Law in Turkey.
 The Authority has administrative and financial autonomy.
-It consists of the Board, Presidency and Service Departments, including six divisions with sector-specific work distribution that handle competition law enforcement work through approximately 160 case handlers.
+It consists of the Board, Presidency and Service Departments, including six divisions with sector-specific work distribution that handle competition law enforcement work through approximately 288 case handlers as of 1 January 2023.
 A research and economic analysis department, leniency unit, decisions unit, information technologies unit, external relations unit, management services unit, strategy development unit, internal audit unit, consultancy unit, media and public relations unit, human resources unit and a cartel and on-site investigation support unit assist the six technical divisions and the Presidency in the completion of their tasks.
 As the competent body of the Authority, the Board is responsible for, inter alia, investigating and condemning cartel activity.
 The Board consists of seven independent members, according to Article 22 of the Competition Law.
 The Presidency handles the administrative works of the Authority.